Periods of Complete Intersection Algebraic Cycles: Abstract

 \section{Abstract}

-We compute the periods of all half dimensional complete intersection algebraic cycles inside any smooth degree $d$ hypersurface of $\P^{n+1}$, of even dimension $n$.
+For every even number $n$, and every $n$-dimensional smooth hypersurface of $\P^{n+1}$ of degree $d$, we compute the periods of all its $\frac{n}{2}$-dimensional complete intersection algebraic cycles.
 Furthermore, we determine the image of the given algebraic cycle under the cycle class map inside the De Rham cohomology group of the corresponding hypersurface in terms of its Griffiths basis and the polarization.
 As an application, we use this information to address variational Hodge conjecture for a non complete intersection algebraic cycle.
 We prove that the locus of general hypersurfaces containing two linear cycles whose intersection is of dimension less than $\frac{n}{2}-\frac{d}{d-2}$, corresponds to the Hodge locus of any integral combination of such linear cycles.